Founding Chair, 2020-2021

 Day has published more than 365 technical papers on the structure, properties and uses of glass, edited three books and holds 53 U.S. and foreign patents.
 His patents include glass microspheres used for medical and dental applications, bioactive glasses for wound and bone repair, chemically durable glasses for vitrifying nuclear waste, optically transparent composites and high-temperature ceramics.

-A Fellow of the American Ceramic Society, the Society of Glass Technology (United Kingdom) and the National Institute of Ceramic Engineers, Day is a member of the Order of the Golden Shillelagh and the Academy of Mines and Metallurgy at Missouri S&T and has been honored with the Chancellor Medal and an honorary doctor of engineering.
+A member of the National Academy of Engineers, Day is also a Fellow of the American Ceramic Society, the Society of Glass Technology (United Kingdom) and the National Institute of Ceramic Engineers.
+He also is a member of the Order of the Golden Shillelagh and the Academy of Mines and Metallurgy at Missouri S&T and has been honored with the Chancellor Medal and an honorary doctor of engineering.
 A 1958 ceramic engineering graduate, he was named one of Missouri S&T’s Alumni of Influence in 2011.

 Gary Havener, president of the Havener Companies, is a successful entrepreneur who has founded multiple companies with business dealings that include real estate development and investment, refurbishing corporate jets, warehousing textbooks, designing and manufacturing antenna systems, and handling loans.
 He began his career after service in the U.S. Army Corps of Engineers.

 In 2002, Havener gave the lead donation to construct the Havener Center on the S&T campus.
 The 105,000-square-foot student center houses the S&T Store, a food court, coffee shop, bank, administrative and student offices, and meeting and banquet space for groups, large and small.